 - “Open Access as Public Policy” A Gass, PLoS Biology, Vol. 2 No. 10, October 2004

 - “Whose Copy?
 Whose Rights?”
 A Gass, H Doyle, R Kennison, PLoS Biology, Vol. 2 No. 7, July 2004

-Mr. Gass has represented companies of all sizes—from Bay Area start-ups to international conglomerates—in business dealings and disputes with suppliers, competitors and regulators.
+Mr. Gass has represented companies of all sizes—from Bay Area start-ups to international conglomerates—in antitrust and other disputes with suppliers, competitors and regulators.
 He has been the principal author or co-author of merits briefs in litigation with hundreds of millions or billions of dollars at stake, for clients including:

 - Live Nation Entertainment, Inc.